sijirama/collabnotes/README.md

-we are searching through about ~60000 documents
+we are searching through about ~680000 documents

 ![Search Engine](assets/search.png)

-We are searching through about ~60000 documents